 Curfews can be imposed, amended and lifted at short notice.
 You should obey all curfews and monitor the local media for the latest information on possible restrictions on movement and the overall security environment.

-Markets, schools, colleges, universities, restaurants, places of worship and sporting matches have been targeted.
+Markets, schools, colleges, universities, restaurants, places of worship and sporting matches have frequently been targeted across this region.

 Riverine areas of Bayelsa, Delta, Rivers, Akwa Ibom and Cross River states: We advise you not to travel to the riverine areas (i.e. the river and swamp areas on or close to the coast accessible by boat, but not by road) of Bayelsa, Delta, Rivers, Akwa Ibom and Cross River states in south-eastern Nigeria because of the very high risk of kidnapping, robbery and other armed attacks, especially against foreign oil facilities and personnel.
 If you are in these areas, you should consider leaving.